Mohan-Reddy-DevOps-Projects/code-devops-documents/azure_devops/pipeline/README.md

 - Are you looking for options to email the test results/reports from pipeline?
 Check [this document](./email_test_report.md)
 - Check [our options](./object_code_to_moveit.md) to copy your object code to MoveIT as part of Enterprise License Agreement.
 - Common pipeline [Troubleshooting](./troubleshooting.md)
+- To configure SSH keys for VM deployment follow this document [Generate and Configure SSH Keys for VM Deployment](./ssh-keys-vm-deployment.md)
 - Pipeline [Examples](./examples/) for reference.